Posted by George Fournaris, CPA, CGFM

 There has-been increased attention given to Other Post-Employment Benefits (OPEB) reporting by standard-setters, elected officials, and government accountants over the past few years.
 In addition to pensions, most state and local governments provide other retiree benefits such as healthcare plans.
 These have become the subject of concern for many.
 A study conducted by the Center for Retirement Research of Boston College estimated aggregate unfunded OPEB liabilities to be $862 billion nearly two-thirds of which is at the local level.
 The future cost of maintaining these benefits can have a significant impact on states, local governments, and government agencies.

 To help ensure the liabilities associated with these benefits are properly reported, the Government Accounting Standards Board (GASB) has issued two new accounting standards that require additional new financial statement disclosures to be made.
 Effective for fiscal years beginning after June 15, 2017, government agencies that offer such benefits will be required to disclose the unfunded liability on their balance sheets.
-These new requirement are designed to drive additional transparency in the financial reporting process.
+These new requirements are designed to drive additional transparency in the financial reporting process.
 To help clients, prospects, and others understand the impact and management steps they can take, Belfint, Lyons & Shuman has provided an overview below.

 What are the New Reporting Standards?